 - The person is either a relative or a full-time member of your household.

 - He or she is a citizen or resident of the U.S. or a resident of Canada or Mexico.

 - He or she did not file a joint income tax return with anyone else.

 - You provided over half of his or her support.

-If your child is not a qualifying child for 2013 because he or she does not meet the age/student test or the residence test, you may still be able to claim an exemption for the child as your qualifying relative, but only if he or she has gross income under $3,900, and you provide more than half of his or her support.
+If your child is not a qualifying child because he or she does not meet the age/student test or the residence test, you may still be able to claim an exemption for the child as your qualifying relative, but only if he or she has gross income under $3,950 for 2014, and you provide more than half of his or her support.

 A person who has lived with you for the entire year as a member of your household can meet the definition of a qualifying relative even if he or she is not actually related to you by blood or marriage.
 But if the person did not live with you for the entire year as a member of your household, the nature of the relationship becomes important.

 Here's a list of people considered to be relatives by virtue of blood or marriage:

 - Children, grandchildren or stepchildren

 - Parents, grandparents or any other direct ancestors